Classical Hollywood cinema: Silent era and emergence of the classical style

-1927–1969: Sound era and the Golden Age of Hollywood
+Sound era and the Golden Age of Hollywood

-The narrative and visual style of classical Hollywood style developed further after the transition to sound-film production.
+The narrative and visual style of classical Hollywood developed further after the transition to sound-film production.
 The primary changes in American filmmaking came from the film industry itself, with the height of the studio system.
 This mode of production, with its reigning star system promoted by several key studios, had preceded sound by several years.
+The Big 5 studios consisted of MGM, Warner Bros., 20th Century Fox, RKO, and Paramount.
 By mid-1920, most of the prominent American directors and actors, who had worked independently since the early 1910s, had to become a part of the new studio system to continue to work.

 The beginning of the sound era itself is ambiguously defined.
-To some, it began with The Jazz Singer, which was released in 1927, when the Interbellum Generationers became of age and increased box-office profits for films as sound was introduced to feature films.
+To some, it began with The Jazz Singer and Sunrise: A Song of Two Humans in 1927, when sound was introduced to feature films and box-office profits increased.
 To others, the era began in 1929, when the silent age had definitively ended.
 Most Hollywood pictures from the late 1920s to 1960s adhered closely to a genre — Western, slapstick comedy, musical, animated cartoon, and biopic (biographical picture) — and the same creative teams often worked on films made by the same studio.
-For instance, Cedric Gibbons and Herbert Stothart always worked on MGM films; Alfred Newman worked at 20th Century Fox for twenty years; Cecil B. DeMille's films were almost all made at Paramount Pictures; and director Henry King's films were mostly made for Twentieth Century Fox.
+For instance, Cedric Gibbons and Herbert Stothart always worked on MGM films; Alfred Newman worked at 20th Century Fox for twenty years; Cecil B. DeMille's films were almost all made at Paramount Pictures; and director Henry King's films were mostly made for 20th Century Fox.
 Similarly, actors were mostly contract players.
-Film historians and critics note that it took about a decade for films to adapt to sound and return to the level of artistic quality of the silents, which they did in the late 1930s when the Greatest Generationers became of age.
+Film historians note that it took about a decade for films to adapt to sound and return to the level of artistic quality of the silents, which they did in the late 1930s.

 Many great works of cinema that emerged from this period were of highly regimented filmmaking.
 One reason this was possible is that, as so many films were made, not every one had to be a big hit.
 A studio could gamble on a medium-budget feature with a good script and relatively unknown actors.
 This was the case with Citizen Kane (1941), directed by Orson Welles and regarded as one of the greatest films of all time.
 Other strong-willed directors, like Howard Hawks, Alfred Hitchcock and Frank Capra, battled the studios in order to achieve their artistic visions.
 The apogee of the studio system may have been the year 1939, which saw the release of such classics as The Wizard of Oz; Gone with the Wind; The Hunchback of Notre Dame; Stagecoach; Mr. Smith Goes to Washington; Destry Rides Again; Young Mr. Lincoln; Wuthering Heights; Only Angels Have Wings; Ninotchka; Beau Geste; Babes in Arms; Gunga Din; The Women; Goodbye, Mr. Chips; and The Roaring Twenties.